Guide to Pension Auto Enrolment

 You can delay some of your duties using postponement.
 If you use postponement, you must tell your employees in writing.
 For more information, see the website of The Pensions Regulator.

 Every three years, you must look again at anyone who has opted out and assess whether you need to enrol them again.
 On The Payroll Site, resetting the options on the 'Pensions etc' tab will trigger them to be assessed again.

-In addition to the above, you must keep records and register with The Pensions Regulator.
+In addition to the above, you must keep records and complete a declaration of compliance.
 You can find more information about these obligations on the website of The Pensions Regulator.